 During the 17th century this musical tradition continued: Orlando Gibbons was the organist from 1615 to 1625 – and composers Pelham Humfrey and John Blow both lived in Hampton.

 By the end of the century, the organ at Hampton Court was being affectionately known as “Purcell’s Pipes” after the composer Henry Purcell, whose father had been a Gentleman of the Chapel Royal and who at the age of twenty-three was himself in 1682 appointed its organist.

 This concentration of talented musicians and prolific composers produced a style of composition and performance that was copied by cathedrals, churches and chapels throughout the land – and this tradition of musical excellence continues through to the present day – the choir regularly performing works by living British composers such as Sir Nicholas Jackson, Sir Peter Maxwell Davies, James MacMillan and Jonathan Dove.

-Most recently, Her Majesty Queen Elizabeth II broadcast her Christmas Message to the Nation from the Chapel Royal Hampton Court Palace in 2010.
+Most recently, Her Late Majesty Queen Elizabeth II broadcast her Christmas Message to the Nation from the Chapel Royal Hampton Court Palace in 2010.

 We are delighted to welcome visiting choirs to the Chapel Royal on certain days throughout the year.
 Our 2023 programme is as follows:

 Services of Choral Evensong